Review · Other Supplements

 How to use it

-Download the ZIP, move the files to your phone, put on headphones, and play one session a day.
-The guide suggests a morning routine.
-There’s no structured program beyond that — pick a track, sit quietly, and let it run.
+Download the ZIP, transfer the files to your phone, put on headphones, and listen to one session a day.
+The vendor suggests a morning routine.
+There’s no structured program beyond that; you’re essentially playing a track and hoping your brainwaves sync.

 — Mara Vance